 #2.
 Switching Voltage Regulators:

 A switching regulator can turn a series device on and off with speed.
 The function of a switch is to set the amount of charge transferred to the load.
-This is controlled by the same reaction mechanism as the linear regulator.
+The same reaction mechanism as the linear regulator controls this.

 The switching regulator is efficient because the series element runs either perfectly.
 Or off because it dissipates almost no power.
 The switching regulator is capable of generating an output voltage.
 Which, in contrast to linear regulators, is higher than the input voltage or anti-polarity.

-pulse width modulation switching with a constant frequency different duty cycle is efficient and easy to filter the regulator noise.
-Turning on a continuous mode by the inductor in the switching regulator allows the highest output power to never come to zero.
+Pulse width modulation switching with a constant frequency different duty cycle is efficient and easily filters the regulator noise.
+Turning on a continuous mode by the inductor in the switching regulator allows the highest output power to never reach zero.
 It gives better performance.

 The uninterrupted mode current through the inductor in the switching regulator comes to zero.
 It performs better when the output current is low.